 By the end of the semester in which students have registered for 451, they should expect to have essentially completed the research for their project and to have produced a detailed outline of the entire paper to come.
 They should also expect to submit to their advisers prior to the end of the semester some significant piece of writing (approximately 20 pages).
 Students who fail to meet these criteria will not receive credit for Chinese 451.
 Chinese 452 is primarily devoted to the writing and the revision of the thesis.
 The editing should be done as the student incorporates the adviser’s advice, feedback, suggestions and objections.
 The protocol is when you edit or revise, you need to highlight yellow the new text so that the adviser would know where to look and then remove the highlight color if and when the writing is deemed clear and adequate.
 The student should respond to the adviser’s feedback in a timely manner and make corrections or changes as soon as possible.
-(Note: your exchanges with the adviser is also a part of your work to be graded.)
+(Note: your exchanges with the adviser is also a part of your work to be graded, which can take place in writing or in person during weekly meetings; this would also remove or alleviate the anxiety about the orals in Chinese.)
 Submit a complete and revised rough draft of the entire thesis to the advisor two weeks prior to spring break.
 Once spring break begins, the advisor has no further responsibilities until he or she receives the final copy of the thesis.

 The topic of the Senior Thesis should be developed within the context of a student’s prior course work and of the focus the student has been pursuing within the major; this is not the time to begin entirely new work for which a student has no prior preparation.
 The adviser may require appropriate evidence of preparation for the proposed project, including prior course work, personal study, or a portfolio.
 Possible areas of inquiry vary considerably: for example, study of a genre or type of text; in-depth analysis of a selected text or texts; inquiry into an issue relevant to linguistics or foreign language instruction; the translation or the editing of a text, completed by a critical introduction; investigation into a particular historical, social, or cultural context; study of a writer in relation to her or his culture; etc. All projects should include a discussion of the purposes 目的 of the inquiry and should identify the means (methodological and theoretical) 研究方案 by which the project addresses those purposes.
 Students should verify that primary 原著 and secondary source materials 辅助文献 can be obtained in the original Chinese to support a given project.
 Although students may well include some secondary source materials in English, in no circumstances can such scholarship constitute the majority of the sources consulted.